mobingilabs/docs/authentication.md

 # Authentication

-To access Mobingi API services, you need to supply an Authorization header in your HTTP requests.
+To access Mobingi API services, you need to supply an Authorization token in your HTTP requests.

-Login URL:

 ```ruby
 https://login.mobingi.com/access_token